 All that being said, Heaney still hasn’t risen to his full height.
 In fact, the move to Wicklow has only decreased his confidence.
 He states that he is a part of the “spent flukes of autumn” very close to the “falling stars” This is the first real piece of information that the reader gets about the speaker.
 It immediately makes one expect that this person sees himself as being better than the average person.
 This idea will shift and develop in the next stanzas.

-The follow lines reveal the speaker is much more doubtful of his role in the world than he initially wanted to admit.
+The following lines reveal the speaker is much more doubtful of his role in the world than he initially wanted to admit.
 Heaney questions how he got to this point in his life.

 The speaker expresses his sorrow over his position in the fifth line.
 He asks the reader a rhetorical question, wondering why he ended up “like this?”
-These lines refer to his physical, mental and social position in Wicklow as an exiled poet.
-He is not yet the person he want to be due to the constraints of the time.
+These lines refer to his physical, mental, and social position in Wicklow as an exiled poet.
+He is not yet the person he wants to be due to the constraints of the time.

 That being said, he is still attributing his own emotions to what he sees.
 This keeps the tone in the same solemn place it was from the start.
 The rain brings to his mind all the times that he let himself down, it also reminds him of better times though.
 The fourth line is enjambed, forcing a reader quickly down to the eighth stanza.

 And thoughtful; a wood-kerne